 In 2018, the United States spent over $1.2 BILLION dollars on all-purpose cleaners and disinfectants.
-Most of those products contained chemicals that are toxic to both humans and the environment.
+Most of those products contained chemicals that are toxic to both humans and the environment, so we can’t consider them non-toxic all-purpose cleaners.
 Evidence is mounting suggesting that some of these chemical exposures are contributing to the rising levels of chronic health problems in the United States, but we already know they are polluting the environment.

+Cleaning chemicals matter around children.
 It’s important to understand that some of these chemicals can disrupt hormones in trace amounts.
-The trace amounts are so small, they are similar to a drop in an Olympic sized pool.
+The trace amounts are so small, they are similar to a drop in an Olympic-sized pool.
 And for pregnant women, some smaller doses can be more dangerous than larger ones to the baby.
 Which begs the question, if these chemicals are so dangerous to the hormones of humans, why aren’t they banned?
 And if that’s the case, perhaps some of these chemicals should be banned.

 Children, in general, are more vulnerable to the effects of toxic chemicals in cleaning products.
 Their organs and immune systems are not yet fully developed, and they breathe more often and more deeply than adults, and consume more food & water per pound of body weight than adults.
 They also crawl on the floor transferring what is on the ground, like residue from cleaning products, on to their hands and then into their mouth.

 90% of your time is likely spent indoors.
 So even though you can’t control the air you breathe outside, you CAN control the type of air you breathe indoors.
 It’s estimated that indoor air quality can be anywhere from 2-5x more polluted than outside, so focusing on indoor air is in your best interest.
-Cleaning up VOCs inside your home is as simple as switching to safer cleaning products, avoiding anything with synthetic fragrance, opening a window, getting some NASA approved plants, cleaning up dust, and getting a powerful air purifier.
-The most powerful air purifier on the market is an Intellipure.
-I have this machine in my own home and it’s incredible for anyone suffering from allergies to pet dander or pollen.
-You can read more about how the Intellipure has helped us in our impossible situation.
-(Use “MAMAVATION” for 10% off)
+Cleaning up VOCs inside your home is as simple as switching to safer cleaning products, avoiding anything with synthetic fragrance, opening a window, getting some NASA-approved plants, cleaning up dust, and getting a powerful air purifier.

 Mamavation has got your back!
 Below you can sign up for our FREE eBook, “The Ultimate Guide to Cleaning Up Your Indoor Air Inside Your Home” as our gift to you.

-These Ingredients Should Be Avoided As Much as Possible Inside All-Purpose Cleaners & Disinfectants
+Ingredients to Avoid Inside Non-Toxic All-Purpose Cleaners & Disinfectants

 Here is a simple list of chemicals to avoid when purchasing all-purpose cleaning products.
 They range in toxicity from very toxic to just an irritant.
 Later there are descriptions to help you with each one.